-A: As an Architect, my greatest professional achievement is the ability to say that I continue to work with many of the same clients since the CPZ doors opened 13 years ago.
+A: As an Architect, my greatest professional achievement is the ability to say that I continue to work with many of the same clients since the CPZ doors opened 20 years ago.
 This is a testament to the firm’s tag line that states: “Designing Quality Architecture that builds lasting Relationships.”
-In regards to my greatest personal achievement, it would have to be my family life.
-Married for 23 years and having raised three great children, I can see each of them heading in the right and positive direction.
+Regarding my greatest personal achievement, it would have to be my family life.
+Married for 30 years and having raised three great children, I can see each of them heading in the right and positive direction

 What do you do to take a break from being a Boss?